fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 ```

 *6) What is an object?*
 Within Ruby, anything that can said to have a value can be regarded as an object (this excludes constructs like variables, methods and blocks).
-In general, objects are instances of classes that have been initialised using the `Class#new` method.
-Objects encapsulate *state*, which are the set of instance variables and their values which distinguish them from other objects instantiated from the same class.
+Objects are instances of classes that have been instantiated using the `Class#new` or `Class#allocate` method.
+Once instantiated, objects can encapsulate *state*, which are the set of instance variables and their associated values which distinguish them from other objects instantiated from the same class.

 *7) How do you initialise a new object/create a new instance of a class?
 What is instantiation?*
 Instantiation is creating an object (or an *instance*) from a predefined class.
-We can instantiate an object by calling the `Class.new` method on a class, passing in any arguments that are required per the `initialize` method that is automatically called when a new object is instantiated.
+We can instantiate an object by calling the `Class#new` method on a class, passing in any arguments that are required per the `initialize` method that is automatically called when a new object is instantiated (which creates instance variables and assigns references to values to them).

 We can see this in the example below.
 We have a predefined `Dog` class (denoted by the `class`...`end` keyword pair), from which we instantiate a new object by calling `Dog.new('Teddy')` and assign it to the local variable `teddy`.
 After calling the `Class#new` method, this creates an instance of the `Dog` class and automatically calls the `initialize` method, which accepts an argument (a string object `"Teddy"`) and assigns it to the instance variable `@name`, denoted by the `@` symbol.
 ```